Glossary hero image

 Resistant starch is a gut-friendly carbohydrate with powerful benefits for digestion, blood sugar control, and overall metabolic health.
 Unlike regular starches, it resists digestion and feeds beneficial gut bacteria, promoting a healthy microbiome.

-Incorporating resistant starch into your diet can enhance satiety, improve insulin sensitivity, and reduce inflammation.
+Incorporating resistant starch into your diet through foods like green bananas, legumes, and cooked-and-cooled rice or potatoes can enhance satiety, improve insulin sensitivity, and reduce inflammation.
 Small dietary adjustments can have a significant impact on gut and metabolic health.

-1. Prebiotics – Non-digestible fibres promoting the growth of beneficial gut bacteria.
+1. Prebiotics – Non-digestible fibers that promote the growth of beneficial gut bacteria.